berisd/JarCommander/README.md

 # JarCommander
 File Manager written in Java

-Easy to use File Manager with advanced remote capabilities (FTP, SSH)
+Easy to use File Manager with advanced remote capabilities (FTP, SFTP)